shreyanshk/boottorrent/docs/quickstart.rst

 Enable PXE on your computers.
 Please look for your computer's BIOS documentation for instructions.

 Note: Please make sure that the interface you've selected is already configured statically as DHCP protocol needs this to works properly.
-.. (atrent) in accord to IP addresses in Boottorrent.yaml

 Note: Please make sure that other DHCP servers and/or TFTP servers are not running on your computer/network as they may conflict with those provided by BootTorrent.
 Also make sure that you've either selected non-conflicting ports (see above) or closed conflicting applications.

-Then, activate the Python version or virtualenv that you've used to install BootTorrent and execute this command on your computer (in the same env):
+Then, activate the Python version or virtualenv (note that using sudo in a virtualenv may start the process outside the virtualenv) that you've used to install BootTorrent and execute this command on your computer (in the same env):
-.. (atrent) add a note about 'sudo' (that opens a different shell in another environment)

 .. code-block:: console